 In certain cases, the liability of an executive can be vicarious.
 The Supreme Court affirmed the conviction of a chief executive who had no personal knowledge of a violation by his company of regulations promulgated by the Food and Drug Administration.
-In this case, an officer was held strictly liable for his corporation's violation of the regulations, regardless of his knowledge, or lack thereof, of the actions (see Chapter 6 "Criminal Law").United States v.
+In this case, an officer was held strictly liable for his corporation's violation of the regulations, regardless of his knowledge, or lack thereof, of the actions.
+United States v.
 Park, 421 U.S. 658 (1975).
 This stands in contrast to the general rule that an individual must know, or should know, of a violation of the law in order to be liable.
 Strict liability does not require knowledge.
 Thus a corporation's top managers can be found criminally responsible even if they did not directly participate in the illegal activity.
-Employees directly responsible for violation of the law, and regulatory law can result in negative consequences for both the corporation and its employees.
+Employees directly responsible for violation of the law can also be held liable, of course.
+In short, violations of tort law, criminal law, and regulatory law can result in negative consequences for both the corporation and its employees.